If you need immediate help or advocacy for your domestic violence situation

 Online: https://www.thehotline.org/help/

-Pánfila Domestic Violence HOPE Foundation (“Pánfila”) was created to ensure that brain injuries suffered by persons who experience domestic violence will no longer be overlooked.
+Pánfila Domestic Violence HOPE Foundation (“Pánfila”) was created to ensure that brain injuries and head trauma suffered by persons who experience domestic violence will no longer be overlooked.

-Just as our society could not ignore evidence of an epidemic of lung cancer caused by tobacco, in our times, we must demand action in response to the epidemic of DV-related TBI.
+Just as our society could not ignore evidence of an epidemic of lung cancer caused by tobacco, in our time, we must demand action in response to the potential pandemic of DV-TBI and head trauma.

-This Hits Home is a new feature length documentary that reveals the invisible and silent epidemic of permanent TBI in women devastated by DV in the US.
-The intimate and compelling stories of courageous women, insights from lawmakers and DV authorities, and the shocking revelations from world renowned experts at the Mayo Clinic, Harvard University, Boston University, and the University of Pennsylvania, combine to paint a chilling portrait of brain injury that forever changes the lives of DV victims.
-Supported by the National Football League Players Association (NFLPA) and the American Brain Foundation (ABF), this feature will unearth a distressing truth, begin a global discussion, and sound the alarm for a call to action.
+This Hits Home reveals the invisible and silent epidemic of permanent TBI in women devastated by DV in the US.
+Along with Dr. Garay-Serratos’ story, the intimate and compelling stories of courageous DV female victims, survivors, and thrivers, insights from lawmakers and DV authorities, and the shocking revelations from world renowned experts at the Mayo Clinic, Harvard University, Boston University, and the University of Pennsylvania, combine to paint a chilling portrait of brain injury that forever changes the lives of individuals impacted by DV.
+Supported by the National Football League Players Association (NFLPA) and the American Brain Foundation (ABF), this feature unearths a distressing truth, begins a global discussion, and sounds the alarm for a call to action.

-Dr. Garay-Serratos is the Protagonist, Associate Producer, and Domestic Violence Expert Consultant for This Hits Home.
+Dr. Garay-Serratos is the Protagonist, Associate Producer, and DV-TBI/CTE Expert Consultant for This Hits Home

 Have you seen